 We always have something happening on campus and we want you to know the details.
 Our offices of Parent Programs and First Year Experience have a number of ways you can stay plugged in and help your student through their first year.

-But regardless of if they’re a first semester freshman or second semester junior our University Events page is your one stop shop for all dates, times, and information for of different special events planned campus-wide.
+But regardless of if they’re a first-semester freshman or second semester junior our University Events page is your one-stop-shop for all dates, times, and information for different special events planned campus-wide.

 We understand our student’s interests lie beyond just their academics so these are all great ways to help them see what they can do each day to explore campus to it’s fullest.

-The College of Arts and Sciences is one of the largest college on campus in terms of both scope and students.
+The College of Arts and Sciences is one of the largest colleges on campus in terms of both scope and students.
 To help our students stay engaged in the different offerings we have as a college we run a number of social media accounts they can utilize as their source for news and information.

 The University’s Social Media page can help you follow important programs, be a “second pair of eyes” for your student and help them find the engagement they need to be successful here on campus.

-Through the The SOURCE you can find a number of groups, initiatives, clubs, and organizations students can get involved with, experiencing more of campus along the way.
+Through The SOURCE you can find a number of groups, initiatives, clubs, and organizations students can get involved with, experiencing more of campus along the way.
 Interested in finding a specific group?
-Visit them to search all current university approved student groups and even find out how your student get start their own if they can’t find what they’re looking for!
+Visit them to search all current university-approved student groups and even find out how your student can start their own if they can’t find what they’re looking for!

 Sometimes your student will turn to you for help, and that’s just fine.
 Through our General Information page, you can learn more than enough to help your student get back on track here on campus.

 Looking to help guide your student through sudden academic issues that pop-up?
 Ask them if they’ve spoken to their professor yet.

 Is it something outside of the classroom setting?
 The Dean of Students Office can help them work with their professors and academic advisers to explore other options and provide the support they need.